 While much remains to be seen about how the changes will play out, it is essential for SMEs who may be affected by intellectual property disputes to take specialist advice.

-For help and advice on any of these issues, Charlotte Clode can be contacted using the details below.
+For help and advice on these issues Charlotte Clode will be able to help.